-Diet and nutrition play an important role in keeping our minds and bodies healthy as we grow older, and that includes making sure we eat plenty of fiber—at least according to a new paper published last month in The Journals of Gerontology.
+Diet and nutrition play an important role in keeping our minds and bodies healthy as we grow older, and that includes making sure we eat plenty of fiber—at least according to a paper published in The Journals of Gerontology.

 Using data from a larger study focusing on risk factors associated with healthy aging, researchers in Australia examined the health data for more than 1,600 adults over 50 and determined that eating a diet rich in high-fiber foods supports healthy aging by helping to ward off disease and disability later in life.